 - After discussions with a group of individuals representing various bed tax reinvestments, a new Ordinance No. 5520 passed in early 2003 which stipulates: 22.5% to the City of Fairbanks; $400,000 distributed annually to Fairbanks Economic Development Corporation ($100,000), Golden Heart Plaza/Barnette Landing Maintenance ($30,000), Discretionary Grants ($270,000); and the remaining to FCVB/Explore Fairbanks.

-This ordinance marks the third year in a row that Mayor Jim Matherly has proposed to use the bed tax to balance his City budget for the upcoming year.
+This ordinance marks the third year in a row that Mayor Jim Matherly has proposed to use the Hotel/Motel Tax to balance the City budget.
 In 2017, City voters rejected an increase in property taxes to fund City government.
-Both in 2016 and 2017, the City Council found a way to balance the budget without using any bed taxes over the already-allotted 22.5% to general services.
+However, in 2016, 2017, 2018 and 2019 to date, the City Council not only balanced the budget but also has been able to increase the City General Fund’s estimated unassigned balance to $10,238,640 as of May 20, 2019.
+The City’s Capital Fund estimated balance stands at $10,569,166 as of May 20, 2019.